mailchimp/content-style-guide/14-creating-structured-content.html.md

 ## Guidelines

-If you’re looking for a template for your structured content but can’t find one that meets your needs, you may want to create your own.
+If you are looking for a template for your structured content but cannot find one that meets your needs, you may want to create your own.
 There are 2 main ways to approach this.

 ### Use a model